How I do it.

 Subtitle("Copyright Timothy C. Hain, M.D.
 2011",text_color=$FFFFFF, size=10, align=1)

-At this point, you have an avi file that is generally pretty small, and suitable for use in your powerpoint or on the web.
+At this point, you have an avi file that is generally pretty small, and suitable for use on the web.
+To use it in powerpoint you must convert it into a wmv file.
+The utility that we use for this is a commercial program called "aimersoft".